-Classroom: "Where two or three meet in my name I am among them" School Hall: "With gratitude in your hearts, sing psalms, hymns and spiritual songs to God" Church: "Praise God in His holy place" In the Open: "Heaven and earth are full of your glory" Other Venues: "We praise you Lord and bless you" Legislation does not require Collective Worship to take place at a specific time.
-It need not occur at the beginning of the day but rather at the most appropriate time for the school to ensure that it is a meaningful and prayerful opportunity for all participants.
+Classroom: "Where two or three meet in my name I am among them" School Hall: "With gratitude in your hearts, sing psalms, hymns and spiritual songs to God" Church: "Praise God in His holy place" In the Open: "Heaven and earth are full of your glory" Other Venues: "We praise you Lord and bless you" It need not occur at the beginning of the day but rather at the most appropriate time for the school to ensure that it is a meaningful and prayerful opportunity for all participants.
 It is important to note that every child must have an opportunity to take part in Collective Worship every day.